Smoke billows from recycling plant fire

 A fire has broken out at a recycling plant that deals with plastics on an industrial estate in Flintshire.

-Smoke can be seen billowing from Factory Road on Deeside Industrial Estate.
+Smoke can be seen billowing from Factory Road, Sandycroft.

 Firefighters were called at about 15:15 BST and crews from Wrexham, Flint, Buckley, Mold, Llandudno and Deeside are dealing with the blaze.